Tips for Sourcing Credible Information

 *Don’t have a library card?
 Go get one! :-)

-State University Library
+Your State University Library

 You can get access to many more peer-reviewed journals.
 Peer-reviewed journals are publications that academic institutions pay subscriptions for to keep up-to-date on research and related news.
 Through them you have access to great health and wellness articles.